bleakview/goapiexample/README.md

 # GOApiExample

 Hi !
 This is an example written in golang for a start point on how to write a Gorilla with Gorm.
-It supports testing with jest and you can test api with swagger via http://localhost:\<port>/docs/.
+It supports testing and you can test api with swagger via http://localhost:\<port>/docs/.
 If you invoke docker with docker run --name goapiexample -d -p 4000:4000 bleakview/goapiexample:1.0.0 you can reach swagger with http://localhost:4000/docs/
 If you directly run docker container it will use sqlite.
 You can use docker compose it will start app with mysql.